Cmader555/handleBarBurger/README.md

 ## Usage

 Click on the eat me button next to any burger waiting to be devoured.
-Clicking on the button changes the boolean value of the burger from false to true, and the bruger gets added to the devour column.
+Clicking on the button changes the boolean value of the burger from false to true, and the burger gets added to the devour column.
 Adding a burger stores the new burger inside of a database, and that new burger is displayed.
-You can completely start over, which removes all burgers from the database execpt for the orinal three, and it resets their values to false.
+You can completely start over, which removes all burgers from the database except for the original three, and it resets their values to false.